zims2k/zims2k/README.md

 - 👋 Hi, I’m @zims2k
 - 👀 I’m interested in coding Java and Spring Boot backend, especially Spring Security
 - 🌱 I’m currently learning how to get better in programming in general
-- 💞️ I’m looking to collaborate on vaious projects...
+- 💞️ I’m looking to collaborate on various projects...
 Let's see where the path leads me...
 - 📫 How to reach me: Everyone that knows me knows how to reach me.
 If not, leave a pivate message

 <!---